 Also, only classes with a grade of C or higher (in graded courses) can be put on a candidacy form and used for the MLIS or MARA degrees.

-See the SJSU Catalog – Graduate Information and Requirements for information on minimum GPA, academic probation, University disqualification, and reinstatement.
+See the SJSU Catalog – Graduate Information and Requirements for information on minimum GPA, academic notice, University disqualification, and reinstatement.

 Note: The SJSU School of Information does not accept reinstatement petitions from disqualified students.

 Also see Academic Notice and Disqualification.

 Effective for students entering Spring 2009 onwards, core classes — INFO 200, 202, 204 — have to be completed with a grade of B (88%) or higher.
 These three classes are the core from which the rest of the curriculum evolves.
 They focus on underlying philosophies.
 In addition INFO 200 is accepted by the University as the equivalent of its graduate writing exam.

 Grades are posted on MySJSU, which is accessed via one.SJSU portal.